-The right wakeup light can be a real game-changer, getting your morning off to a better start and improving your mood all day long.
+The best wake-up light can be a game-changer, getting your morning off to a better start and improving your mood all day.
+We've tested and ranked a selection of the top models to help you get every day off to the best possible start.

 For a start, it doesn’t just have a radio, it has a DAB radio, so you have a huge variety of stations to choose to wake up to.
 Alternatively, you could opt for one of a diverse range of 20 prerecorded wakeup sounds, including songbirds, café ambience, fairground sounds, kittens purring, a movie projector, rainfall, tree frogs, white noise and water sounds.
 You can even play your own music via Bluetooth or USB.
 All of this sounds great on the high-quality speakers.